 The ISEAS Library was established in 1968 to serve the research needs of ISEAS researchers as well as scholars interested in the study of the Southeast Asian region.

-On 12 August 2015, ISEAS was renamed to ISEAS-Yusof Ishak Institute as part of Singapore Government initiative to honour the Republic’s first President, Yusof Ishak.
+On 12 August 2015, ISEAS was renamed ISEAS-Yusof Ishak Institute as part of the Singapore Government's initiative to honour the Republic’s first President, Yusof Ishak.

 The Library monitors 92 electronic news resources on a daily basis.
 Extracted articles and commentaries as collated in the form of Daily News Alert to our subscribers.

 The Library monitors 60 journals and websites of think tanks on a weekly basis and extracts relevant articles to send to our users and subscribers.